rohan843/dnncase/Design Diagrams/Top Level Modules.md

 20. Users should be allowed to create custom layers for their projects.
 The code for the custom layers should be given by the user.
 Our system should just import the layer as a black box, along with relevent metadata, such as hyperparameters, layer name, input-output count and so on.
 21. Users should be able to import other graphs in their current graph as a black-box (i.e., the imported graph won't be editable from current tab) and use it as many times as they wish. _Important: each use is an independent and deep copy, i.e., separate instantiation of the imported graph._
 22. Users should be able to convert their graphs into python code (keras based).
 This should be supported both as a python project, and as a jupyter notebook.
 23. Users should be able to have their graphs validated.
-This should be done to ensure there are no circular dependencies in their project, and also no cycles in their individual graphs.
+This should be done to ensure there are no circular dependencies in their project, and also no cycles in their individual graphs, among other errors.
 24. When a layer is hovered upon, users should get a docstring about that layer as a tooltip.
 25. Users should be allowed to create a `SavedModel` object from within the app as well, so that they can just import it in their code, rather than use the python code files generated.
 26. When users get their graphs validated, errors/warnings if any should be highlighted in the graph itself.